Sonia Fowler: 2014–2025

 In August 2023, Sonia worries she is pregnant and is convinced by Bianca's stepdaughter, Whitney, to take a pregnancy test.
-Sonia is reluctant, as Reiss has stated he doesn't want children, but the test is negative.
+Sonia is reluctant, as Reiss has stated he does not want children, but the test is negative.
 Reiss discovers the test and, believing he cannot be the father, assumes Sonia has been having an affair with Whitney's boyfriend, Zack Hudson (James Farrar).
 Reiss reveals he has a low sperm count and cannot have children naturally, having previously tried IVF with Debbie before her stroke.
 He then asks Sonia to have his child via IVF, and she agrees.
 Despite initial struggles to conceive, Sonia becomes pregnant but later discovers she has suffered a blighted ovum.
 Sonia learns Reiss has been using Debbie's money to fund their IVF treatment.
 Against her sister Bianca's wishes, Sonia does not break up with Reiss, and they agree to continue using Debbie's money since Reiss has legal control of her finances.
-In July 2024, Sonia finds out she is pregnant again, but her joy is short-lived when Reiss reveals they are penniless due to Debbie's care expenses, but Debbie later dies.
-Unbeknownst to Sonia, Reiss had murdered her to avoid paying for her care home expenses.
-Reiss's money problems worsen but he hides this from Sonia.
+In July 2024, Sonia finds out she is pregnant again, but her joy is short-lived when Reiss reveals they are penniless due to Debbie's care home expenses.
+Amidst worsening money problems, Reiss later murders Debbie to avoid paying for her expenses, but he hides this from Sonia.
 Debbie's parents Hugh (Michael Bertenshaw) and Brenda Collins (Nichola McAuliffe) arrive in Walford, and Brenda is horrified when she overhears Sharon Watts (Letitia Dean) and Teddy Mitchell (Roland Manookian) discussing Reiss's use of Debbie's money for IVF treatment with Sonia.
 Brenda confronts Reiss and reveals to Sonia that she had put her own money into Debbie's account, so Reiss had stolen from her.
 Sonia clashes with her family and friends when they try to warn her about Reiss, and she decides to sell Dot's house, so that she and Reiss can leave Walford, but changes her mind.
 Sonia discovers that Reiss had tried to fleece Sharon and Phil with an investment scam, and does not have money to repay them.
 During their engagement party, Sonia and Reiss are arrested for Debbie's murder.
 Sonia is charged with Debbie's murder and remanded in custody.
 Martin later reveals that Sonia has been moved into a mother and baby unit.